-Ideally, assessment of residual doubts should consider the faults they might precipitate, the failures those faults might cause, together with the frequency of their occurrence and severity of their outcomes (i.e., their risk), all in the worst case.
+Ideally, assessment of residual doubts should consider the faults they might precipitate and the failures those faults might cause, together with the frequency of their occurrence and severity of their outcomes (i.e., their risk, the product of likelihood and consequences), all in the worst case.
 This is feasible for some doubts, such as those concerning the maximum number of sensor failures that might occur.
 For others it seems less so.
 Suppose for example, that we have residual doubts about static analysis because it generates many proof obligations that cannot be discharged automatically and require human review.
 Here, the best we can do might be to collect statistics on human reliability for this task in an effort to constrain the potential frequency of failure, since the potential consequences seem very hard to ascertain.
 If we assume the worst case, that all human reviews are in error and these cases represent real bugs, then each bug might be encountered very rarely, but collectively they could arise unacceptably often.
-This would be an example where each residual risk is minor but their aggregate is not manageable, and action must therefore be taken to eliminate or further mitigate their cumulative impact (for example, by using a better theorem prover or diverse means of analysis) so that it can be assigned to the manageable or negligible categories.21
+This would be an example where each instance of a residual risk is minor but their aggregate is not, and action must therefore be taken to eliminate or further mitigate their cumulative impact (e.g., by using a better theorem prover or a diverse means of analysis).24